-E Source, the leading provider of customer-focused research, data science, and consulting for utilities and cities, continues to expand its offerings through the acquisition of Excergy Corp.
+E Source, a leading data science company providing customer-focused research, data science services, and consulting for utilities and cities, continues to expand its offerings through the acquisition of Excergy Corp.

 Excergy is a consultancy that focuses on the water, electric, and gas utility markets.
 Its proven model is a blend of strategy, planning, implementation, and integration consulting on a wide range of technology, business, and customer topics and challenges that are important to today’s utilities.